nchah/freebase-mql/README.md

 }
 ```

-Get food dishes and their ingredients
+Get food dish topics and their ingredients:
 ```
 {
     "name": None,